C

 What is a perpetuity in finance?

-A perpetuity is a financial instrument that pays a fixed amount of money at regular intervals forever.
-It's commonly used in corporate finance, real estate, and investment analysis to value assets with infinite cash flows.
+A perpetuity pays a fixed amount at regular intervals forever and is used to value infinite cash flows.